Distributed-MPC with Data-Driven Estimation of Bus Admittance Matrix in Voltage Control: Data-driven estimation of admittance matrix

-Note in general, $g_i=0$, and since the control goal is to compute the reactive compensations, we can also treat $b_i=0$ by letting it appear in the form of the added control input $u_i$.
-With this convention, we have: $G_{ii}= -\sum_{k \in \mathbb{N}_i} G_{ik}$ and $B_{ii} = -\sum_{k \in \mathbb{N}_i} B_{ik}$.
-Consequently, (\ref{1stdecomp}) can be simplified as: We can now compute the partial derivative terms, and assemble them in the matrix form (\ref{partmat1}).
-Clearly the values of the partial derivatives for bus $i\in\mathbb{N}$ requires i) the current measurements of bus voltages and angles of buses $\{i\}\cup\mathbb{N}_i$, and ii) the knowledge of $G_{ik}$ and $B_{ik},k\in\mathbb{N}_i$, which as shown next can be obtained from the power measurements.
+We can now compute the required partial derivative terms of (\ref{pfneightaylor}), and assemble them in the matrix form (\ref{partmat1}).
+Clearly the values of the partial derivatives for bus $i\in\mathbb{N}$ require, a) the current measurements of bus voltages and angles of buses $\{i\}\cup\mathbb{N}_i$, and b) the knowledge of $G_{ik}$ and $B_{ik},k\in\mathbb{N}_i$, which as shown next is estimated from the same measurement data.

-The standard expressions for $P_{ik},Q_{ik},P_{ki},Q_{ki}$ (the active and reactive power flows from bus $i$ to $k$ and the reverse) are as follows: